Jocasta (Marvel Comics): Fictional character biography

-Marvel Zombies 3

-Jocasta's next mission is with A.R.M.O.R., to retrieve a blood sample from a living human of the Marvel Zombies universe.
-Machine Man accompanies her and Portal transports them there.
-Jocasta and Machine Man run into Vanessa Fisk, the wife of the zombified Kingpin.
-With Vanessa's permission, they extracted a blood sample from Vanessa.
-Machine Man remained behind to attack the zombies, and Jocasta is forced to leave Machine Man behind when Portal returns to collect them.
-The two later rejoined and reconciled at A.R.M.O.R. after the zombie threat was temporarily neutralized.
+Jocasta survives by downloading her intelligence into Iron Man's computerized armor, where she reasserts herself in Stark's mansion.
+Jocasta acts as an assistant to Stark, providing Stark with someone that could talk to about problems and who could examine injuries without risking Iron Man's secret identity being compromised.
+Since Iron Man's armor is used to house the programming that made up Jocasta, it becomes infected with the pre-programmed subconscious suggestion to rebuild Ultron, but instead develops its own artificial intelligence.

 The Initiative

-Jocasta is a member of the New Mexico Fifty State Initiative superhero team known as the Mavericks, alongside a Skrull posing as veteran hero She-Thing.
-Jocasta searches for her teammate and tracks her signal to the home of Chuck & Hal Chandler.
-She retrieves Devil-Slayer from the Hawaii team, and they teleport to where the new 3-D Man, the Skrull Kill Krew, Komodo and Hardball, to join them in the fight against the Skrulls.
-Jocasta and Dice confronted a Skrull posing as Skyhawk, but had a hard time getting through the crowd to stop Skyhawk.
+Jocasta is a member of the New Mexico Fifty State Initiative superhero team known as the Mavericks, alongside a Skrull posing as She-Thing.
+Jocasta searches for her teammate and tracks her signal to the home of Chuck and Hal Chandler.
+She retrieves Devil-Slayer from the Hawaii team, and they teleport to where 3-D Man, the Skrull Kill Krew, Komodo and Hardball, to join them in the fight against the Skrulls.

 Mighty Avengers

-Jocasta joins the Mighty Avengers along with Henry Pym.
-During this time, Edwin Jarvis witnessed Jocasta kissing Pym.
-When Jarvis brought up the subject, stating it was akin to kissing her "grandfather", Jocasta countered by saying that, since Pym was the creator of modern artificial intelligence, the act was more along the lines of "kissing God".
-Jocasta later physically plugged herself into Pym's Salvation Two machine, preventing the Mighty Avengers' base from falling out of its dimensional pocket.
-This act allowed the Mighty Avengers to enter their new headquarters, the Infinite Avengers Mansion, from which Jocasta was able to transfer her consciousness into multiple different Jocasta bodies created within the Mansion, to ensure that no one gets lost in it.
-She can only inhabit one body at a time.
-Unbeknownst to the Avengers, one of Jocasta's bodies was later infected by Ultron who later reconstructed himself with Avengers Mansion's replication machines and the majority of Jocasta's duplicate bodies.
-After a chase around the mansion, Jocasta managed to broker a deal with Ultron: Ultron can finally marry her in exchange for a cease in hostilities.
-After the two androids completed their cyber-marriage, Pym tricked Ultron into going to an uninhabited planet where he cannot harm anyone.
-Though Jocasta's main body went with Ultron, she could still project her consciousness onto one of her duplicates so she can still serve with the Avengers.
+Jocasta joins the Mighty Avengers along with Hank Pym.
+During this time, Edwin Jarvis witnesses Jocasta kissing Pym.
+When Jarvis brought up the subject, stating it was akin to kissing her "grandfather", Jocasta counters by saying that, since Pym was the creator of modern artificial intelligence, the act was more along the lines of "kissing God".
+Jocasta later physically plugs herself into Pym's Salvation Two machine, preventing the Mighty Avengers' base from falling out of its dimensional pocket.
+This allows the Mighty Avengers to enter their new headquarters, the Infinite Avengers Mansion, from which Jocasta can transfer her consciousness into different bodies.
+Unbeknownst to the Avengers, one of Jocasta's bodies is infected by Ultron, who reconstructs himself with Avengers Mansion's replication machines.
+After a chase around the mansion, Jocasta allows Ultron to marry her in exchange for a cease in hostilities.
+After their marriage, Pym tricks Ultron into traveling to an uninhabited planet where he cannot harm anyone.
+Though Jocasta's main body leaves with Ultron, she projects her consciousness onto one of her duplicates to continue serving with the Avengers.